Meet our trainers

 Domonique is the founder of Politics with Purpose, a consulting firm that helps purpose-driven candidates, causes, and organizations raise money, share their message, and grow movements.
 She got her start in politics as a field organizer for President Obama’s re-election team, ultimately serving as Deputy White House Liaison to the Environmental Protection Agency.
 In addition, she’s worked on dozens of political campaigns up and down the ticket and in a range of roles.
 For her work she has been recognized as a Top 40 under 40 Consultant by the American Association of Political Consultants, a Rising Star by Campaigns & Elections Magazine, and sits as a juror for the North American Excellence in PR Awards.
 Domonique is a graduate of Spelman College.
 She was born and raised in Denver and now lives in DC.

 Elise Shrock is a Co-Founder of Wide Awake Digital where she specializes in candidate communications development, strategic campaign communications, and press relations.
-In addition to her work there, she serves as the Director of Operations at Tamm Capital Group, where she leads the firm’s association management program and serves as the principal Democrat on their government affairs team.
+In addition to her work there, she serves as the Communications Director at Christ Church Cathedral, a progressive faith community in the heart of Indianapolis.

 Shrock is the President of the Indiana Democratic Latino Caucus, where she works to engage Latino voters and ensure that the state's growing Latino population is reflected in local, state and federal representation.
 She is also a founding board member of Hoosier Women Forward, the state's leading leadership program for democratic women.